0x-pranay/knowledge-base/learn/Linux, Vi and Workspace customization/vim.md

+## Folds

+- `zM`: Closes recursively the root folds and all their children
+- `zm`: Increases the foldlevel by one, i.e. closes the innermost level of folds that are not yet folded

+The opposite commands are:

+- `zR`: All folds are open in a buffer
+- `zr`: Decreases the foldlevel by one

 #### Replace a word:

 With your word yanked, cursor over the word you want to replace and do `viwp`.
 Which is visual select inner word and paste.